 Professional Practical Skills:

-- assess the signs and symptoms of eye disease to make a differential diagnosis and to rank options
+- assess the signs and symptoms of eye disease to make a differential diagnosis and to rank options for management

-- problem solve and develop solutions/ management plans in complex and specialist areas of practice based on evidence and sound professional and clinical judgment
+- problem solve and develop of solutions/ management plans in complex and specialist areas of practice based on evidence and sound professional and clinical judgment

 - advance your own knowledge and understanding

 - collate and synthesise information from several resources to improve learning

 - write concisely and clearly for the academic and clinical community

 - use a range of IT software packages and online resources